ujjwalrox/crux-judge/docs/admin.md

 3. Add problems from problem bank to contest : contest/Contest Problems
 4. View and edit the submissions made.
 5. Testcase manager at /admin/testcases/ to view/edit problem testcases.
-6. Contest confiurations including start/end time of contest.
+6. Contest configurations including start/end time of contest.
+7. Download submissions : Best and Latest submissions.